release

-We are excited to announce the release of Baserow 1.13 and introduce two new security features as a part of Baserow Enterprise: role-based access control and single sign-on.
+We are thrilled to announce the release of Baserow 1.13 and introduce two new security features as part of Baserow Enterprise: role-based access control (RBAC) and single sign-on (SSO)!

-The new enterprise version was built to meet the needs of big organizations, and make Baserow even more secure and flexible.
-It comes with advanced user management to boost data protection and privacy requirements.
+The new enterprise version was designed to meet the needs of large organizations, making Baserow even more secure and flexible.
+It includes advanced user management to enhance data protection and privacy requirements.

 Baserow Enterprise’s key capabilities:

-Role-Based Access Control (RBAC): Baserow RBAC helps teams manage complex access protocols, such as vetting who to grant data and resource access to and what they can do with the information.
-RBAC is also available for self-hosters and on Baserow.io for users who buy the Advanced plan.
+Role-based access control (RBAC): Baserow RBAC enables teams to manage complex access protocols, such as determining who has access to data and resources and what actions they can perform.
+RBAC is also available for Baserow Cloud users under the Advanced plan.

-Single Sign-On (SSO): Baserow now integrates with any 3rd party SSO provider using SAML to control who can login and let them do so without having to sign-up to your Baserow separately.
+Single sign-on (SSO): Baserow now integrates with any third-party SSO provider using SAML, allowing you to control who can log in without requiring them to sign up separately for Baserow.

 enter image description here

-Role-based access control allows restricting access to your data by granting roles to your workspace members individually.
-Roles in this initial release are workspace-wide, but in the coming weeks, we will also allow you to assign roles on specific tables and databases.
+Role-based access control allows you to restrict access to your data by assigning roles to individual group members.
+In this initial release, roles apply to the entire group, but soon you will also be able to assign roles to specific tables and databases.

-For example, if you want to invite someone to your Baserow workspace but only let them view all of your tables and databases, you can now do so by inviting them to the “Viewer” role.
+For example, if you want to invite someone to your Baserow group but only allow them to view your tables and databases, you can now invite them as a “Viewer.”

 What can you do with Baserow RBAC?

-On the new workspace Members page, you can assign members one of the following roles for the entire workspace – Admin, Builder, Editor, Commenter, and Viewer.
-Here is an overview of what each role grants:
+On the new Members page, you can assign the following roles to group members: Admin, Builder, Editor, Commenter, and Viewer.
+Here is an overview of what each role allows:

-• Commenter: Can do everything a Viewer can do including seeing and writing row comments.
+Commenter: Can do everything a Viewer can do, including viewing and writing row comments.

-• Editor: Can do everything a Commenter can do plus editing cell values, creating and deleting rows in tables.
+Editor: Can do everything a Commenter can do, plus edit cell values and create/delete rows in tables.

-• Builder: Can do everything an Editor can plus creating, editing fields, tables, views and databases.
+Builder: Can do everything an Editor can do, plus create/edit fields, tables, views, and databases.

-• Admin: Can do everything a Builder can plus inviting workspace members, controlling their permissions and managing licenses, subscriptions and site-wide settings.
+Admin: Can do everything a Builder can do, plus invite group members, manage their permissions, and handle licenses, subscriptions, and site-wide settings.

 How admins can use RBAC

-Roles give organizations more flexibility around permissions that can be granted to members.
+Roles provide organizations with more flexibility in granting permissions to members.
 Admins can:

-• Invite members: You can invite a new member to the workspace via email and now also select what role they should have upon joining your workspace.
+Invite members: You can invite new members to the group via email and select their role upon joining.

-• Grant and remove roles: On the new workspace members page, you can control which role each user in your workspace has.
+Grant and remove roles: On the new Members page, you can control the role assigned to each user in your group.

-• Delete members: You can remove any member from the workspace by deleting a user from the list of members.
+Delete members: You can remove any member from the group by deleting them from the list.

-• Create and manage teams (coming soon).
-Teams will allow you to assign a role to many different users at once without having to manually assign a role per user.
+Create and manage teams (coming soon): Teams will allow you to assign a role to multiple users at once, without manually assigning roles individually.

-• Roles on database and table level (coming soon).
-Database and table level permission allow you to grant roles for a database or table only.
-This will for example make it possible to only give a user the viewer role to a database, but builder to a specific table.
+Roles on database and table level (coming soon): Database and table-level permissions will enable you to grant roles for specific databases or tables.
+For example, you can give a user the “Viewer” role for a database but the “Builder” role for a particular table.

-• Create/edit a custom role (coming soon): Custom roles are often important to members who have to wear different hats in an organization and hence need access to various workspaces and data points.
+Create/edit a custom role (coming soon): Custom roles are useful for members who have different responsibilities within an organization and require access to various groups and data points.
 We plan to add this functionality in the next Baserow release.

 enter image description here

-Single Sign On (SSO) allows users to log in just one time with one set of credentials to get access to all corporate apps, websites, and data for which they have permission.
+Single sign-on (SSO) allows users to log in once with their credentials and gain access to all corporate apps, websites, and data they are authorized to use.

 Which SSO protocols are supported in Baserow?